 - The Regional Water Board is working with BACWA to develop a Basin Plan amendment.
-BACWA has retained consultant support for this effort. - The Basin Plan amendment will likely include: - Adopting EPA Ambient Water Quality Criteria for chlorine, which would be applied with dilution, and lead to limits with a one-hour average compliance period - Establishing a Minimum Level, or Reporting Limit for online continuous monitoring system.
-Work to come to an agreement about what the ML/RL should be is ongoing.
+BACWA has retained consultant support for this effort. - The Basin Plan amendment will include: - Adopting EPA Ambient Water Quality Criteria for chlorine, which would be applied with dilution, and lead to limits with a one-hour average compliance period - Possibly establishing a Minimum Level, or Reporting Limit of 0.05mg/L for online continuous monitoring system.

-- Work with the consultant and Regional Water Board to proceed with tasks in the Scope of Work to support the Basin Plan Amendment. - If necessary, volunteer for field studies to support establishing a Minimum Level or Reporting limit for online continuous chlorine analyzers.
+- Work with the consultant and Regional Water Board to proceed with tasks in the Scope of Work to support the Basin Plan Amendment. - Respond to information requests from BACWA and the Regional Water Board to support this initiative.